ullibniss/INNO-DevOps-and-Security/D&S_4th_lab_Fedorov_Alexey.md

 - Persistent storage for data retention.
 - A port to expose the service.

-I created pod spec for youtrack, here is it:
+I created pod spec for `youtrack`, here is it:

 ![image](https://github.com/user-attachments/assets/a8293ca3-0cc8-4778-85f2-cc93ff534d78)